Musée du Petit Palais - Louvre en Avignon

 Place du Palais des Papes 84000 Avignon

-Once a Cardinal's palace, home to Cardinal Arnaud de Via (died in 1335), nephew of Pope John XXII, then thehome of the Archbishop of Avignon, this palace was rebuilt in the late 15th century by the archbishop Julien de la Rovère, future Pope Jules II.
+Formerly the livery of Cardinal Arnaud de Via (died 1335), nephew of Pope John XXII, then the palace of the Archbishop of Avignon, the building was rebuilt in the late 15th century by Archbishop Julien de la Rovère, the future Pope Julius II.

 This establishment is Accueil Vélo and offers specific services for cyclists.